 Nutrition is every bit as important (if not more important) to getting fit as exercise is, so it’s important to know what to eat and when to eat it.
 Here we look at what to eat before a workout, which should help improve your performance and help speed up your recovery.

 Different exercises can alter the type of snack or meal you should eat before a workout.
-Exercises that focus on strength, for example resistance training, it’s beneficial for you to eat something that is both high in carbohydrates and protein.
+With exercises that focus on strength, for example resistance training, it’s beneficial for you to eat something that is both high in carbohydrates and protein.
 The carbs will give your body the energy it needs throughout your workout, while the protein is essential once the exercise is over to help your muscles recover.

 When to Eat